 To fully understand a parable, one is required to lean in, to look closely, to reflect.
 Many who heard Jesus teach in parables walked away confused or frustrated.
 They saw only the surface.

-Some have taken this to mean that Jesus was concealing his meaning from people.
+Some have taken this to mean that Jesus was concealing his meaning from most people.
 There is a sort of logic to this point of view.
 Many in Jesus’ day were unhappy with his teaching and felt threatened by it.
 The established teachers of the law and Roman authorities were particularly suspicious of the radical vision of the Kingdom of Heaven that Jesus spoke of.
 Parables do provide a veil of deniabilty, with their deeper meaning concealed beneath a simple story.

 However, many scholars have cautioned against taking this explanation of Jesus’ use of parables to mean that he was intentionally preventing people from understanding his teachings.
 Rather, they assert that the deeper messages about God and His kingdom were missed because people did not want to hear them.
-Those who closed themselves off to God and the moving of the spirit, who refused to have their perspectives challenged, would necessarily miss Jesus’ intended meaning.
+Those who closed themselves off to God and the moving of the Holy Spirit, who refused to have their perspectives challenged, would necessarily miss Jesus’ intended meaning.

 This applies to us still today.
 God is constantly active and speaking to us.
 Are we listening?
-Parables push us to be active--to open ourselves up and allow Jesus to shape us according to his truth.
+Parables push us to be active—to open ourselves up and allow Jesus to shape us according to his truth.
 Those like the disciples who believed in Jesus and desired to grow in faith and understanding are able to perceive the fullness of Jesus' teachings.

 There is so much to learn and reflect upon in the parables of Jesus.
 Parables invite us to consider the impact of the Good News within our daily lives; they elevate the mundanity of our world to a place of spiritual significance.
 By leaning in and fully immersing ourselves in God's Word, we can glimpse the mysteries of the Kingdom that Jesus proclaims.
 Jesus' teaching is all about encouraging us to live as God intended here and now, and parables can show us how.

-To learn more about the parables of Jesus and his ministry, take a look at the Gospels set from Alabaster.
+To learn more about the parables of Jesus and his earthly ministry, take a look at the Gospels set from Alabaster.